IOdissey/apriltag/readme.md

 # About
 This is  header only version of the [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows (and linux).

+This is an outdated version.
+New reworked version available here [https://github.com/IOdissey/maytag](https://github.com/IOdissey/maytag).

 # Features
 * header only
 * no dependencies (can be easily used on windows)